Sensitive Skin? These Are The Best (And Gentlest) Facial Cleansing Brushes For Your Complexion

 How to use your facial cleansing brush

-• Apply a small amount of your cleanser on the brush and move it in gentle circular motions across the face.
-Ideally, use a gel or foam formula without abrasive particles since they may damage the skin when used with an electric brush.
+• Apply a small amount of cleanser on the brush and move it in gentle circular motions across the dampened face.
+Preferably, use a gel or foam face wash without abrasive particles.

-• Avoid using facial cleansing brushes on sunburned or irritated skin, severe acne, psoriasis, or eczema flare-ups.
+• Avoid using facial cleansing brushes if you have sunburned or severely irritated skin, psoriasis, or eczema.

-• Don’t use a cleansing brush after having had microdermabrasion or other aggressive treatments (like microneedling) for about one week.
+• Don’t use a cleansing brush after exfoliation or other aggressive treatments (like microneedling) until your skin fully recovers.

-• Don’t overuse the device — even if some brands claim you can use their device daily, we don’t advise it for sensitive skin; at most, two times weekly will do.
+• Use the device sparingly.
+Even if some brands claim you can use their device daily, we don’t advise it for sensitive skin—once or twice a week will do.

-• Never put too much pressure when moving the cleansing gadget across the skin.
+• Put little pressure when moving the tool across your skin.

 Clarisonic Mia Smart Facial Cleansing Device

-Clarisonic Mia Smart is suitable for sensitive skin because it has gentle, soft bristles yet gives a deep cleansing that effectively dislodges bacteria and impurities.
-Plus, it features two cleansing modes, including a gentle one, just perfect for easily reactive skin, and has a mobile app that syncs with the device to offer customized skincare routines, how-to videos, and a personalized regimen.
-And you can go ahead and use it in the shower because it’s waterproof.
+The Clarisonic Mia Smart is the ideal companion for sensitive skin, boasting ultra-soft bristles and two cleansing modes, including a gentle setting tailored for easily reactive complexions.
+Despite its delicate nature, the device provides a deep and thorough cleanse, thanks to its oscillating technology that removes dirt, oils, and pollutants lurking within your pores.
+Bonus: It has a mobile app that syncs with the device to offer customized skincare routines, how-to videos, and a personalized regimen.
+Plus, you can go ahead and use it in the shower because it’s waterproof.

 Facial Cleansing Anti-Aging Device